shonumi/gbe-plus/README.md

 GB Enhanced+ is a DMG/GBC/GBA emulator and experimental NDS emulator.
 It is the successor to the original GB Enhanced project with a focus on enhancements and emulating as much of the Game Boy as possible.

 ## License
-Free Open Source Software available under the GPLv2.
-See license.txt for full details
+GB Enhanced+ as an emulator is Free Open Source Software available under the GPLv2.
+See license.txt for full details.

+Technical documentation and Dan Docs are Public Domain.

 ## Overview